About SafeNest

 Insufficient Data

-Some ZIP codes may show an “Insufficient Data” badge for one or more categories.
-This occurs when we cannot find matching EPA records for that ZIP code — for example, if the area is served by a private well rather than a public water system, or if no TRI-reporting facilities exist nearby.
+Some ZIP codes may show a “No Data” badge for one or more categories.
+This occurs when we cannot find matching EPA records — for example, if the area is served by a private well or no TRI-reporting facilities exist nearby.

-When a category lacks data, it is excluded from the overall grade calculation.
-A ZIP code with only one category graded will show its overall grade based solely on that category.
-If no categories have data, no overall grade is assigned.
+When a category lacks data, it is excluded from the overall grade.
+A ZIP with only one category graded shows its overall grade based solely on that category.

 Disclaimer

 SafeNest is an informational tool and does not constitute professional environmental, health, or real estate advice.
 Grades are derived from publicly available EPA data and simplified scoring models.
-Actual environmental conditions can vary significantly within a ZIP code.
-Always consult qualified professionals and conduct site-specific assessments before making decisions about where to live, work, or invest.
-Data may not reflect the most recent conditions, and the absence of data does not guarantee the absence of environmental hazards.
+Actual conditions can vary significantly within a ZIP code.
+Always consult qualified professionals before making decisions.
+Data may not reflect the most recent conditions.